To provide easy access to high-quality Intensive Residential Services that empower the persons we serve to lead a life of recovery and independence.

-A high quality of life in the community for each individual served, through the provision of services and supports that meet the individual's needs and preferences.
+A high-quality life in the community for each individual served, through the provision of effective and accountable services and supports that meet the individual's needs and preferences.

-- Expand opportunities for self-determination and community integration.
+- To expand opportunities for self-determination, empowerment, and community integration.

 Fax Number: 478-445-3025